pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 ## Update a Row

+Use the keyword `UPDATE` to update one or more rows.

 ```SQL
 UPDATE houses SET pool = TRUE WHERE id = 7;
 ```

 Typically actions like creating a new item or updating and deleting an item don't return any rows.

 However, sometimes we want to see the changes we made.
 We can add a `RETURNING` statement.
-This saves us from making a follow-up query if we want that data.
+This saves us from making a follow-up query if we want to use the data immediately.

 ```SQL
 UPDATE houses SET for_sale = TRUE WHERE id = 9 RETURNING *;